manorrock/assistant/ROADMAP.md

 # Backlog

-- [ ] Refactor /llmModel command to use '/llm model' instead of '/llmModel'
 - [ ] Refactor /llmApiKey command to use '/llm apiKey' instead of '/llmApiKey'
 - [ ] Refactor /llmEndpoint command to use '/llm endpoint' instead of '/llmEndpoint'
 - [ ] Refactor /llmTemperature command to use '/llm temperature' instead of '/llmTemperature'